 − Requirement for medication known to prolong QT interval (Appendix 5).

 − History of other malignancy less than 3 years before the diagnosis of current cancer, EXCLUDING the following: Non-melanoma skin cancer, in situ carcinoma of the cervix treated surgically with curative intent, other malignant tumours that have been treated curatively and patient is deemed disease-free

 − Women with the ability to become pregnant (or already pregnant or lactating).
-However, those female patients who have a negative serum or urine pregnancy test before enrolment and agree to use two highly effective forms of contraception (oral, injected or implanted hormonal contraception and condom plus spermicide, have an intra-uterine device and condom plus spermicide, diaphragm with spermicidal gel and condom with spermicide) for four weeks before entering the trial, during the trial and for six months afterwards are considered eligible.
+However, those female patients who have a negative serum or urine pregnancy test before enrolment and agree to use one highly effective form of contraception (oral, injected or implanted hormonal contraception or intra-uterine device) in addition to condom plus spermicide for four weeks before entering the trial, during the trial and for six months afterwards are considered eligible.

-− Male patients with partners of child-bearing potential (unless they agree to take measures not to father children by using two forms of highly effective contraception including oral, injected or implanted hormonal contraception and condom plus spermicide during the trial and for six months afterwards).
+− Male patients with partners of child-bearing potential (unless they agree to take measures not to father children by using one form of highly effective contraception including oral, injected or implanted hormonal contraception or intra-uterine device) in addition to condom plus spermicide during the trial and for six months afterwards).
 Men with pregnant or lactating partners should be advised to use barrier method contraception (condom plus spermicidal gel) to prevent exposure to the foetus or neonate.

 − Prior exposure to any of a HGF, cMET or a MEK inhibitor.

 Dose Escalation Phase: To assess the safety and toxicity profile of PD-0325901 or Binimetinib/PF-02341066 combination in patients with advanced solid tumours using the NCI CTCAE V4.03, and determine the maximum tolerated dose (MTD).